 The special provisions may require the contractor to obtain materials from a specified source.
 It may be necessary for the contractor to process the material as indicated in the special provisions to produce acceptable materials from this source.

 If the resident engineer determines that the specified local material source can no longer be used for any reason, designate an alternative local material source for the balance of the material.
 Pay for the costs associated with the change in material source as extra work.

 Occasionally, it becomes necessary to obtain additional embankment material from outside the local area and there is no item for “imported borrow.”
 Under these circumstances, it is normal practice for Caltrans to locate an alternative source for this material.
 Consult with the district materials engineer for help locating an alternative material source.

 In accordance with the State Contract Act, material sources must comply with the Surface Mining and Reclamation Act of 1975 (SMARA).
 Refer to Chapter 7, “Environmental Stewardship,” of this manual and the Department of Conservation’s website at the link provided later in this section for further information regarding SMARA requirements.

-If a change order directs the contractor to obtain material from Caltrans’ chosen source, the Federal Highway Administration (FHWA) considers the source mandatory.
-The FHWA then requires written approval of a public interest finding before approval of the change order.
+If a change order directs the contractor to obtain material from Caltrans’ chosen source, the source is considered mandatory and requires written approval of a public interest finding before approval of the change order.

 At a minimum, the public interest finding, written by the resident engineer, must include the following: